Usajid/Capsule-Network-based-Classification/README.md

 4. Still convolution is required
 5. Due to iterative dynamic routing algorithm, they take a lot of training and validation time (3-4 days on average for us) even on a pretty decent Titan Xp GPU.

-They have some major issues like they take so much time and consequenty slow as well.
+Finally,they have some major issues like they take so much time and consequenty slow as well.
 But they give a new perspective in deep learning research with focus on establishing spatial relationship between related objects in an image.

 References: